bwalzer4/Optimization/README.md

   </p>
 </figure>

 The first set of constraints is predicated on the equation of the ellipsoid, and the second constraint indicates the matrix must be positive semidefinite.
-Solving for $A$ and $b$ allows us to derive the ellipsoid shape matrix and center.
+Solving for <b>A</b> and <b>b</b> allows us to derive the ellipsoid shape matrix and center.
 From there we can plot the ellipsoid over the original set of points.

  <p align="center">
   </p>